 2. Day Two – Drive to Pokhara (823m) – (Approx 6 hour’s drive)

-We set off for Pokhara the bustling tourist lake side city at 7am through the countryside of Nepal which will give you a firsthand glimpse of what you are about to encounter in the mid-hills of the country before you actually get to the arid lands of Mustang.
-The remaining half the day you could explore the bounties of the city.
-O/N stay at lodge.
+We set off for Pokhara, the bustling tourist lakeside city, at 7am through the countryside of Nepal, which will give you a firsthand glimpse of what you are about to encounter in the mid-hills of the country before you actually get to the arid lands of Mustang.
+The remaining half of the day, you could explore the bounties of the city.
+O/N stay at the lodge.

 3. Day Three – Flight to Jomsom and trek to Kagbeni (2858m) – (Approx 4 hour’s trek)

-The first hour of the day is taken by your flight to Jomson giving you a taste of the higher Himalayas.
-On touchdown you will be meet by the porters and guides and your trek begins in earnest to your first stop, Kagbeni which lies at the confluence of two rivers, Kak Khola and Mustang Khola.
-Khola in Nepali means large stream.
-O/N stay at lodge.
+The first hour of the day is taken by your flight to Jomson, giving you a taste of the higher Himalayas.
+On touchdown, you will be met by the porters and guides and your trek begins in earnest to your first stop, Kagbeni, which lies at the confluence of two rivers, Kak Khola and Mustang Khola.
+Khola in Nepali means “large stream.”
+O/N stay at the lodge.

 4. Day Four – Kagbeni (2810) -to Muktinath (3720m) and return to Kagebeni 6 hrs